hep-lbdl/deepmodels4physics.github.io/index.md

 We aim to make this meeting a collaborative and productive event, and in that spirit we invite participants to propose topics for discussion by clicking this button:
 <p align="center">
-<a href="https://github.com/hep-lbdl/deepmodels4physics.github.io/issues/new/choose" class="btn btn-info">Propose an afternoon session </a></p>
+<a href="https://github.com/hep-lbdl/deepmodels4physics.github.io/issues/new/choose" class="btn btn-info">Propose discussion topic</a></p>
 Proposed sessions can be found at [this link](https://github.com/hep-lbdl/deepmodels4physics.github.io/issues), please comment on the proposals to indicate your interest.

 ## Important dates